wenchonglee/paradigms/README.md

 - Docusaurus (React)
 - Hugo (Go)
 - Jekyll (Ruby)
-- NextJs\* (React)
+- NextJs (React)
-- Nuxt\* (Vue)
+- Nuxt (Vue)

-\* While NextJs and Nuxt are included here, they're not purely made for SSG.

 ### Use case

-In general, the use case stays the same as before: your content has little interactivity and mostly static.
-Most frameworks are built for this use case.
-However, some of them tries to go a step further and can either provide flexibility in interactivity or ability to provide dynamic content.

-To give some example:
+> Note that most of these have something that sets them apart.
+> For example, NextJs and Nuxt are included here but they're more of a swiss army knife.

-- Docusaurus excels in writing documentations and helps you: maintain versions, support multiple languages, search content
+> Docusaurus excels in writing documentations and helps you: maintain versions, support multiple languages, search content.
-- Astro excels in allowing developers writing interactivity while keeping the site performant.
+> Astro excels in allowing developers writing interactivity while keeping the site performant.
 More on how this works in the [Partial Hydration](#partial-hydration--islands) section
-- [NextJs](https://nextjs.org/docs/pages/building-your-application/data-fetching/incremental-static-regeneration#self-hosting-isr) and [Gatsby](https://www.gatsbyjs.com/docs/how-to/rendering-options/using-deferred-static-generation/) has support for "incrementally generating static content".
-More on this in the demo
+> **The intent here is not to cover all the quirks and features of these frameworks, so we'll only discuss their base feature: SSG.**

+For SSG, the general use case is when your content has little interactivity and is mostly static.

 ### Demo